-| “Varshabhishekam” (Abhishekam that is done every year) is scheduled on Dec 26th 2025 |
+| “Varshabhishekam” (Abhishekam that is done every year) is scheduled on Dec 26th 2025 | For more details, please click on the link in the Events section below |

 Logo